 |Common issues:||Watch out for pests and overwatering.|

 The philodendron spiritus sancti is a huge long-leaved philodendron.
-This is a dream plant!
+This is a 10/10 plant for me you need this in your life.!
 They are rare though, and go for thousands of dollars/euros, get saving if you want one!

 Bright indirect sunlight is optimal, even some early morning direct sunlight is ok.
-The plants huge leaves need a decent amount of light to flourish.
+The plants huge leaves need a decent amount of light to flourish, as they are huge!